shumkov/rediska/README.markdown

      `git clone http://github.com/shumkov/rediska.git`

-     For adding Rediska to your applcation you need copy Rediska from library folder to you application library folder (which must be in PHP's `include_path`)
+     For adding Rediska to your applcation you need copy Rediska from library folder to you application library folder

       * [Add Rediska to your Zend Framework application](http://rediska.geometria-lab.net/documentation/integration-with-frameworks/zend-framework/configuration-and-bootstraping)

       * [Add Rediska plugin to your Symfony application](http://rediska.geometria-lab.net/documentation/integration-with-frameworks/symfony)